I have been thinking about the story of salt and other stories I have encountered.

 My biggest Chinese trait?

-I like to do business and I hate gossip and small talk.
+I like to do business, and I’m not too fond of gossip and small talk.

 Neysa told me that the owner of the shop she goes to for meals makes too many comments.